-To stand for election as a Councillor, you must:
+To stand for election as a Councillor or the Mayor, you must:

-- Be an elector of the district (if you are only an elector because you are a nominee of a company then you are not eligible to stand)
+- be an elector of the district, or an owner/occupier (if you are only an elector because you are a nominee of a company then you are not eligible to stand)

-- If you are a current Council member, have a term that ends on Election day.
+- if you are a current Councillor, have a term of office that ends on Election Day

 You are not eligible to nominate if you:

-- Are a member of State or Federal Parliament
+- are a member of a State or Federal Parliament

-- Are serving a prison sentence for a crime
+- are in prison serving a sentence for a crime

-- Are subject to a court order disqualifying you from being a Council member because you have misapplied local government funds or property
+- are subject to a court order disqualifying them from being a member of a council because they have misapplied local government funds or property

-- Are currently disqualified from holding office as a member of a Council.
+- are currently disqualified by the State Administrative Tribunal from holding office as a member of a council.

 What does a Councillor do?